smerrell/tap_parser/README.md

 For now, the source is the best place to look but there will be Rustdoc for this going forward.
 This project is in quite an early state.

+## Contributing

+Things are still in a pretty early phase and the Rust is not very idiomatic but contributions are welcome if you're interested in helping.

 ## License

 This project is licensed under the [MIT](https://opensource.org/licenses/MIT)